cloudfoundry/korifi/docs/architecture-decisions/0002-interface-conventions-for-unit-testing.md

 * We will be able to use Kubernetes Clients in our Controller code transparently, which we hope will be easier for outside contributors to understand.
 * We will have to mock out additional interfaces like the `client.StatusWriter` when writing unit tests.
 This can be partially mitigated for future Controllers by writing a consolidated mock-setup package.
+* We will have to write custom mock/stub implementations for methods that write to a pointer input, such as `Get(ctx, key, obj)` which only returns an error, but writes the matched object to the provided pointer: `obj`.
+  * This will get more complicated when interacting with clients that are expected to interact with multiple CR Kinds, as the `Get` and `List` methods are shared for all CR Kinds.
+    * Example from @kieron-dev: "Verifying those calls can be awkward.
+Call 1 might get a Foo CR, call2 a Bar CR, and then I'm interested in the call for a Quux CR.
+Do I introduce dependency on that call ordering by looking at parameters for call 3?
+It feels better to say when I asked for a Quux, these were the parameters.
+That's all creating tension with counterfeiter."